Hamdy Khalil, Senior Global Director for Advanced Technologies and Innovation, Woodbridge

 Stefan Reuterlöv studied Naval Architecture and Composite materials at the Kungliga Tekniska Högskolan (Royal Institute of Technology) Stockholm, Sweden.
 He did his master thesis on Sandwich T-joints in Marine vessels in 1995.

 Stefan has now 25 years of experience working with composite sandwich materials in general and structural core materials in particular and has published more than 40 articles and papers on this subject.
 Today he is heading Armacell Technical Service and support for PET foam core materials worldwide.

-Dr. Xiaoxi Wang is a Systems Engineer in Boeing Commercial Airplanes (BCA) Product Strategy and Future Airplane Development, managing multi-million-dollar projects on materials and processes.
-He received prestigious awards including Most Promising Engineer of the Year Award in Asian American Engineer of the Year (AAEOY) in 2017, High Honors Award in Boeing Special Invention Award (highest technical award in Boeing) in 2016, BCA Excellence in Quality Grand Award (highest quality award in Boeing) in 2015, two NSF SBIR grants in 2009 and 2011 respectively, and 25 granted and pending US patents.
-Dr. Wang plays multiple leadership roles in professional societies and community organizations, including Chairman of the SPE Thermoplastic Materials and Foams Division, Chair and Co-Chair for FOAMS Conference for multiple times, and Executive Secretary of Chinese Institute of Engineers / USA.
+Dr. Xiaoxi Wang is a Senior Project Engineer in Boeing Commercial Airplanes (BCA) Product Development, managing multi-million dollar projects on materials and processes.
+He received prestigious awards including Most Promising Engineer of the Year Award in Asian American Engineer of the Year (AAEOY) in 2017, High Honors Award in Boeing Special Invention Award (highest technical award in Boeing) in 2016, BCA Excellence in Quality Grand Award (highest quality award in Boeing) in 2015, two NSF SBIR grants in 2009 and 2011 respectively, and 44 granted and pending US patents.
+Dr. Wang plays multiple leadership roles in professional societies and community organizations, including Chairman of the SPE Thermoplastic Materials and Foams Division, Chair and Co-Chair for FOAMS Conference for multiple times.
 Dr. Wang earned his Ph.D. in Mechanical Engineering from University of Washington.